MatzJB/Unity-Games/Memory/README.md

 Added some animations of the background to make it more interesting.

-## Considerations
+## Considerations while coding
-I try to adhere to Single responsibility principle and I try to go by the principle of making the code as clear, simple to understand and concise as possible.
+I am not an expert game dev, but I try to apply sane principles from my dev carreer.
+First, I try to adhere to a Single Responsibility principle, and I try to go by the principle of making the code as clear, simple to understand and concise as possible.
 I generally avoid writing comments, the code and naming of functions and variables should be enough to understand what is going on.

-I try to keep each script file less than 300 lines of code, if I cannot I seriously consider to either split it up or create functions that I put in a static misc class (which can be larger than 300 lines).
+I try to keep each script file less than 300 lines of code, if I cannot I seriously consider to either split it up or create functions that I put in a static "misc" class (which can be larger than 300 lines).

-The GameState is a Singleton, this might be a poor "anti pattern", but unless I do that with everything I think it is fine.
-I believe it is better than having a gameObject keeping the game states because it forces you to SOLID.
+The GameState is a Singleton, this might be a poor "anti pattern" (according to Youtubers), but unless I do that with everything, I think it is fine.
+I felt the need to do it in this way because I really don't want to put everything on gameObjects if I can help it.

 # Development